hl395/Bert_Ontology/README.md

 Experiment with training BERT for ontology engeneering.

 ## General idea of Transfer Learning with Google BERT
-The idea of transfer learning is use the knowledge learned from one task, and use it for another task.
+The idea of transfer learning is to use the knowledge learned from one task, and use it for another task.
-For example, we can take the an "pre-trained" CNN model trained using all the labeled general images (a large dataset) on ImageNet, and "fine-tune" it as a dog/cat classifier with our own training data (small dataset). \
+For example, we can take the a "pre-trained" CNN model trained using all the labeled general images (a large dataset) on ImageNet, and "fine-tune" it as a dog/cat classifier with our own training data (small dataset). \
-Pre-training is normally expensive because the model typically with a large number of parameters need to be trained from scratch with a large size of training data.
+Pre-training is normally expensive, because the model typically has a large number of parameters that need to be trained from scratch with a large size training data.
-Fine-tuning is normally cheap because we will reuse the pre-trained model and exploit the "knowledge" it already learned, by training it with a small training dataset for our task-of-interest.
+Fine-tuning is normally cheap, because we will reuse the pre-trained model and exploit the "knowledge" it already learned, by training it with a small training dataset for our task-of-interest.

 However, if we want, we can continue pre-training the model pre-trained by others.
 For example, the model we used here is BERT, which is pre-trained by Google using Wikipedia and BookCorpus text data, denoted as BERT_base.
-If we want to spice the model with model "medical flavor", we can adopt the same training process Google did but training BERT_base with medical domain text data.
-We can refer the obtained model as BERT_base_medical. \
+If we want to give the model a "medical flavor," we can adopt the same training process Google did, but training BERT_base with medical domain text data.
+We can refer to the obtained model as BERT_base_medical. \
-Note here we are still in the scope of pre-training.
+Note that here we are still in the scope of pre-training.
 We do not bind our model with any specific task.
 After we obtain the BERT_base_medical model, we can add a classifier/regression layer on top of it, say BERT_base_medical_classifier.
 Then we can fine-tune this new model with the training data for our task.

 ![alt text](TestBert/image/transfer_learning_idea.png)

 This repository covers both the pre-training and fine-tuning in the following steps:
-1. Create pre-training data from medical text (we use SNOMED CT text data)
+1. Create pre-training data from medical text (we used SNOMED CT text data)
-2. Pre-training the BERT_base (released by Google) model to get BERT_base_sno ('sno' stands for SNOMED)
+2. Pre-train the BERT_base (released by Google) model to get BERT_base_sno ('sno' stands for SNOMED)
-3. Prepare the training data testing data
+3. Prepare the training data and testing data
-4. Fine-tuning the BERT_base_sno model with training data to get BERT_base_sno_clf ('clf' stands for classifier)
+4. Fine-tune the BERT_base_sno model with training data to get BERT_base_sno_clf ('clf' stands for classifier)
 5. Test the fine-tuned BERT_base_sno_clf model with testing data
 6. Evaluate the model's performance